Juul Class Action Vaping Lawsuits

 Is Vaping Banned/Illegal?

-Several regulations have come out regarding the sale of vaping products.
+No. However, several regulations have come out regarding the sale of vaping products.
 As the medical and addictive issues have come to light, at least forty-seven states have seen indoor bans enacted by local governments pertaining to the use of e-cigarettes in the workplace, restaurants and bars.
 Starting in the summer of 2019, several cities, states and even the country of India, have enacted bans on the sale of flavored and unflavored e-cigarettes and vaping products all together.
 For a list of places where the sale of vape products is banned in whole or in part, visit our blog.

 Do I Have a Case?